"One of the most important things you can do is impact a child's life in a positive way."

 Reading is Fundamental Pittsburgh's Everybody Wins! program is an affiliate of Everybody Wins!
 USA, a national literacy and mentoring organization that strives to build literacy skills and a love of reading among elementary school students.
 This lunchtime literacy and mentoring program pairs elementary school students with volunteers to share conversation and good books for one hour a week.

-If you are a City employee interested in serving through either of these programs, please complete the Mayor's Mentoring Initiative application.
+City employees interested in serving through either of these programs, will have the opportunity to apply to be a mentor this summer and early fall.
+Look back to the Mayor's Mentor Initiative homepage for the application.
 If you are not a City employee and are interested in serving as a mentor, please check out the Be A Middle School Mentor Program website and the Reading is Fundamental Pittsburgh website for more information.

 If you have any questions, please call 412-255-2280 or email firstname.lastname@example.org.